morganm94/Food-Identifier/README.md

 ## First steps
 For this project, you will have to follow Nvidia tutorials and documentation for [**setting up your Jetson Nano**](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit) and for [**configuring the software for training neural networks with Nvdia TensorRT optimized for the Jetson platform**](https://github.com/dusty-nv/jetson-inference).
 Nvidia documentation is clear enough, therefore I won’t explain in detail those first steps.
 Instead, I will focus on **training an image classification model with our own collected data** (that is food containers in our kitchen), and on **using a Python library for making the Jetson Nano read out loud its guess**.

 *Hint: I suggest you [**build the project from source**](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md) instead of running the Docker container, while memory management is sometimes unpredictable using containers.*

 ## Collecting our data
 (This covers just the very basic procedure.
 For the complete documentation, visit the original [**jetson-inference repository**](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect.md)).

 Select some items in your kitchen (I chose around 30), then create a new directory in `jetson-inference/python/training/classification/data` and create a new text file there named *labels.txt* with a list of your selected objects, **they must be in alphabetical order and there must be only one item (label) per line**.
-(You can consult my own *labels.txt* file included in this repository).
+(You can consult my own [*labels.txt*](https://github.com/oliver-almaraz/food_container_identifier/blob/main/labels.txt) file).
 Then open the camera-capture tool, select the path of your data directory and *labels.txt*, and start capturing pictures in different angles and positions, changing the background occasionally.

 ```